Kyle Allen is still Washington’s starting quarterback if healthy, Ron Rivera says

 “It’s difficult when you, again, get behind,” Rivera said.
 “We had some struggles on the defensive side.
 If you look at the flow of the game and look at the way the game was, it’s hard to establish the run when you can’t get a foothold going when you’re behind.
 It’s difficult, and that’s exactly what happened in my opinion.
 I don’t disagree with the way the game was called for us.
 We struggled because of the situation.”

 Smith, perhaps, felt it more than anyone.
-In his first game back, Smith played under a steady stream of rain, took six sacks and struggled to produce much of anything on offense.
-In the second half, Washington recorded net losses in both total yards (six) and passing yards (25), failed to score at all and had six three-and-outs.
+In his first game back, he played under a steady stream of rain, took six sacks and struggled to produce much of anything on offense.
+In the second half, Washington recorded net losses in both total yards (six) and passing yards (25), failed to score and had six three-and-outs.

 So far this season, exactly half of the team’s offensive drives have ended in punts (31).

 “[It was] tough once we were behind and one-dimensional,” Smith said after the game Sunday.
-“In that sense I felt like they were kind of off keeping everything in front of them trying to drive on everything and certainly not letting you hold onto the ball back there.”
+“In that sense, I felt like they were kind of off keeping everything in front of them trying to drive on everything and certainly not letting you hold onto the ball back there.”

 Washington trailed 20-10 to start the second half, which forced its offense to essentially play catch-up until the final whistle.
 Minimal protection from the line not only left the quarterbacks vulnerable to the Rams’ tenacious defensive line, but also stymied the run game, placing an even greater burden on the pass game.

-Allen felt the pressure, often operating behind a collapsing pocket and taking two sacks in the first half, including the hit from Jalen Ramsey that knocked him out of the game.
+Allen felt the pressure, often operating behind a collapsing pocket and taking two sacks and the hit from Jalen Ramsey in the first half that knocked him out of the game.

 But his decision-making under pressure impressed Rivera, who mentioned two plays by Allen that stood out on the tape.